tanlandy/Road_to_Tech/05HashMap/cheetsheet.md

 ```

 # HashSet
+- The hash set is one of the implementations of a set data structure to store no repeated values.
 - Only stores values(key) // 存HashMap里面的key

+## When to use
 - Primary task is search/contains
 - Sometimes used to deduplicate
+- support quick insertion and search.
 ## Initiate
 ` Set<Integer> numSet = new HashSet<>();`
 ## Methods